tokio-rs/tracing/tokio-trace-serde/README.md

 pretty-print when we're debugging in development and you can emit JSON and tracing data to monitor your services in production.

-The `tokio-trace` crate provides the APIs necessary for instrumenting libraries and applications to emit trace data.
+The `tracing` crate provides the APIs necessary for instrumenting libraries and applications to emit trace data.

 ## Usage